privacyguides/privacyguides.org/privacy-policy.md

 ## Who is Privacy Guides?

-Privacy Guides community project currently under the stewardship of Aragon Ventures LLC, a Minnesota corporation, which develops this website and a number of privacy-friendly services alongside a number of active contributors.
+Privacy Guides is a community project currently under the stewardship of Aragon Ventures LLC, a Minnesota corporation, which develops this website and a number of privacy-friendly services alongside a number of active contributors.
 The current list of public team members [can be found on GitHub](https://github.com/orgs/privacyguides/people).
 Aragon Ventures LLC operates internet services and handles the financials of this project.

 In the future, Privacy Guides will be an independently operated non-profit organization.